neo-technology/neobench/docs/overview.md

 - Explore the workload itself, testing how changing queries changes performance
 - Optimize neo4j code for a given workload

+## Contents

+- Overview (this page): Basics, mental model of how neobench works, flags documentation
+- [Builtin Workloads](builtin.md): Description of the two built-in workloads
+- [Custom Scripts](scripts.md): How to write custom workloads using the scripting language

 ## Basic usage

 The following neobench invocation will run the built-in TPC-B-like benchmark, including populating the dataset, for one minute.